lcpp-org/RustBCA/README.md

 ## Usage

-To use `RustBCA`, modify the `input.toml` file, which is used to configure each simulation.
+To use `RustBCA`, modify an `input.toml` file, which is used to configure each simulation.
 To run a simulation, execute: